wp-plugins/top-authors/readme.txt

 1. Example 1: without gravatar
 2. Example 2: use only gravatar thumbnails
 3. Example 3: Gravatar and text
-4. Widget settings. in this case the settings of Example 3
+4. Widget settings. in this case the settings of Example 2, note the exclude administrator checkbox

 == Changelog ==